TomNisbet/nqsap/docs/_docs/wrapup-60-74181-alu-notes.md

 | HHHH | A - 1     | A - 1     |  H  |  H  |  L  |  H  |
 |====

+## Carry Flag Usage in 8-bit Microprocessors

+To understand how the 74LS181 might be used, it is helpful to compare the use of the carry flag with arithmetic operations of some real microprocessors.

+The Z-80 and 8080/8085 have a Carry Flag for arithmetic operations.
+This same flag is sometimes referred to as the Borrow Flag for subtraction, but it is still just one physical flag.

+For addition with carry, the operation is A+B+C.  A cleared carry flag produces A+B and a set carry flag produces A+B+1.
+The carry bit is set if the result overflows into the ninth bit.
+For subtraction, the operation is A-B-C.  A cleared carry flag produces A-B and a set carry flag produces A-B-1.
+The carry flag is set if the result of the subtraction borrows from the ninth bit.

+The 6502 processor also has a single Carry Flag that is used for addition and subtraction operations, but it functions differently than the Z-80/8080/8085.

+Like the Z-80, the addition with carry the operation is A+B+C.  A cleared carry flag produces A+B and a set carry flag produces A+B+1.
+The carry bit is set if the result overflows into the ninth bit.

+Subtraction on the 6502 is a bit different.
+The operation is A-B-(1-C), which can also be written as A-B-1+C.  A cleared carry flag produces A-B-1 and a set carry flag produces A-B.  The carry flag is cleared if the result of the subtraction borrows from the ninth bit.

+In both cases, the carry can be used to do multiple byte addition or subtraction because the carry result produced by an operation is the result needed to do the operation on the next byte of data.

+The Z-80 model is easier to understand - a set carry bit always indicates a carry or borrow from the operation.
+The 6502 model is actually a better match for the 74LS181 ALU because it uses different values of the carry bit depending on whether addition or subtraction is performed.
+The only complication is that interpretation of the carry bit is inverted between  the 6502 and the 74181.

 ## ALU Operations List

 The following is a list of all possible operations of the ALU using a simplified syntax.